thirukkural2022/obedparla.com/content/posts/2016-06-12-is-our-world-an-utopia-or-dystopia.md

 ---
-title: "Imagine a perfect, happy world.
-Now, imagine the opposite."
+title : "Imagine a perfect, happy world.
+Now, imagine the opposite." author : "Obed Marquez Parlapiano" date : "2016-06-12" categories :
-author: "Obed Marquez Parlapiano"
+ - books
-date: "2016-06-12"
+ - philosophy
-categories: "books,philosophy,social-criticism"
+ - social-criticism
-tags:
+tags : ""
-cover: "../images/Brave-New-World-POSTER-large.jpg"
+cover : "../images/Brave-New-World-POSTER-large.jpg"
 ---

 Imagine a world of happiness.
 Everyone has what they wish for, what they need, what they want.
 There is no need for food, shelter, security or entertainment.